donejs/donejs/docs/guides/bitballs.md

 The following breaks down what parts of the app perform which parts of managing users, sessions and access rights:

-The `/services/users` service handles creating, reading, updating and deleting (CRUDing) of users.
+The [`/services/users`](http://donejs.github.io/bitballs/docs/services%7Cusers.html) service handles creating, reading, updating and deleting (CRUDing) of users.

-The `/services/session` service handles establishing a cookie-based session for a particular user.
+The [`/services/session`](http://donejs.github.io/bitballs/docs/services%7Csession.html) service handles establishing a cookie-based session for a particular user.
 This will add a `req.user` property to all server request objects when there is a logged in user.

 All other services use `req.user.isAdmin` to determine if the current user has access rights for the given service.

-The `<user-register>` component handles creating a new user.
+The [`<user-details>`](http://donejs.github.io/bitballs/docs/bitballs%7Ccomponents%7Cuser%7Cdetails.html) component handles creating a new user.

-The `<user-list>` component allows an admin user to set other users as admin.
+The [`<user-list>`](http://donejs.github.io/bitballs/docs/bitballs%7Ccomponents%7Cuser%7Clist.html) component allows an admin user to set other users as admin.

-The [AppViewModel] has a `session` property that uses the [Session] model to request and store the available session.
+The [AppViewModel](http://donejs.github.io/bitballs/docs/bitballs%7Capp.html) has a `session` property that uses the [Session] model to request and store the available session.
 You can read the session's user and if they are an admin like: